Moderate Deviations for Functionals over infinitely many Rademacher random variables: Preliminaries

 \section{Preliminaries}

-In this section we list all the definitions and notions we deal with, in particular the operators from Malliavin--Stein method.
-Since this is just a summary, we refer to \cite{NP12} for details and to \cite{Webpage} for further results related to the topic. \\ We start with $X = (X_k)_{k \in \N}$, a sequence of Rademacher random variables, e.g. $\forall k \in \N$:
+In this section we list all the definitions and notions we deal with, in particular the operators from Malliavin calculus.
+Since this is just a summary, we refer to \cite{NP12} for details and to \cite{Webpage} for further results related to the topic.
+For the setting of Bernoulli processes see also \cite{Pr08}. \\ Throughout the upcoming definitions we will need the following notations: Let $l^2(\N)$ be the space of real square-summable sequences.
+Moreover, by $l^2(\N)^{\otimes p}$ we mean the $p$th tensor product of $l^2(\N)$ for $p \in \N$.
+Relevant subsets are $l^2(\N)^{\circ p}$, the symmetric functions in $l^2(\N)^{\otimes p}$, and $l_0^2(\N)^{\circ p}$, the symmetric functions in $l^2(\N)^{\otimes p}$ which vanish on diagonals. \\ We start with $X = (X_k)_{k \in \N}$, a sequence of Rademacher random variables, e.g. $\forall k \in \N$:

 and, if needed, the standardized random variable